unquenchedservant/UbuntuTweaks/AudioSwitcher/README.md

 assumes that only 3 possible options for card ID

 ## To Use:
-download speakers.sh and move to /usr/local/bin/speakers.sh
+Download all files into "AudioSwitcher" folder located in your $HOME folder move AudioSwitcher.sh to /usr/local/bin/AudioSwitcher.sh

-chmod +X speakers.sh
+chmod +X AudioSwitcher.sh

-add a keyboard shortcut to binding of your choice and set command as "speakers.sh"
+Utilizes SUPER + n for it's keybinding, so make sure that is available or change the keybinding located under menu() in tray.py

+Add "nohup python3 /home/{user}/AudioSwitcher/tray.py &" to your startup applications

+done. :)